madetech/blog/posts/migrations.md

 ## Up the pipeline

-This isn't to say that you should stop writing migrations to get your data into your database.
+This isn't to say that you should stop writing migrations and use seeds solely as a means to get your data into your database.
+It's not practical to reset your database everytime, nor can you expect other developers on your team to do this.
 You'll want to get the data into your local environment via a migration as you want to be sure it works fine for others.

-Also, because you probably have a Continuous Delivery pipeline (right?) where you need to get seed data up to your production environment.
-That migration will be run eventually on a production environment.
-But just be sure to make sure that whatever data changes the migration is making, that they are reflected in the seed data too.
+Also, because you probably have a Continuous Delivery pipeline (right?) where you need to get seed data up to your production environment, it's completely unrealistic to reset the production database.
+Migrations are the only solution.
+This is why it's important that the data in your migrations and seed data mirror one another so that if someone were to do a `db:reset` they'd have that same data as if it were added via a migration.

 ## Graveyarding